 Before joining The Weinhardt Law Firm at its inception, Danielle was an attorney with Belin McCormick, P.C. for fifteen years.
 After graduating in the top ten percent of her class from Harvard Law School in 1995, she served as a Law Clerk to Judge Ed Carnes of the United States Court of Appeals for the Eleventh Circuit.
 While in law school, she was a summer associate at both Sidley Austin LLP and Winston & Strawn LLP in their Chicago offices.

 In 1996, she joined Belin McCormick as an associate, becoming an equity member of that firm in 2001.
 Since 2003, Danielle has taught and is a Professor of Law at the Drake University Law School.
-She serves on the law school's curriculum committee and the university’s curriculum committee.
-She also has been a member of the university’s budget committee.
+She has served on the law school's curriculum committee; its diversity, equity, and inclusion committee, and its promotions and tenure committee.
+She also has served on the university's curriculum committee and budget committee.
 In addition, she acts as the faculty advisor to various law student associations.
+She is an elected Fellow of the American Bar Foundation.

 • Email: Danielle Shelton